by Nikki Stephens and Rhonda Aghamalian

 The Stockyards Hotel

-Established in 1907, the Stockyard hotel has seen a lot of rowdy outlaws, country legends, ghosts and haunting in its almost 100 years.
-First off, the elevator is said to be haunted (it sometimes ascends and descends on its own), possibly by the specter of a young girl that gets off on the second floor, takes three steps then disappears.
+Established in 1907, the Stockyard Hotel has seen a lot of rowdy outlaws, country legends, ghosts, and haunting in its almost 100 years.
+First off, the elevator is said to be haunted (it sometimes ascends and descends on its own), possibly by the specter of a young girl who gets off on the second floor, takes three steps, and then disappears.
 Room 306, a suite notorious outlaws Bonnie and Clyde once stayed has a water faucet that likes to turn on and off on its own accord.
-Women staying alone in the hotel have reportedly felt the presence of someone next to them or getting into bed with them that isn’t there.
+Women staying alone in the hotel have reportedly felt the presence of someone next to them or getting into bed with them who isn’t there.
 TVs and radios turn on by themselves.
 There have even been prank calls from within the building, mostly believed to be from an old employee, who most likely doesn’t even know he’s passed.

 Castle of Heron Bay aka “Inverness”